What is a password manager?

-The various types of password managers differ1,2 mainly according to where your passwords and other log-in credentials are stored.
-Common locations for password managers to store your passwords are in your web browser, in the cloud, on your desktop, or on a portable device, such as your mobile device or a USB plug-in.
+The various types of password managers differ, mainly based on where your passwords and other log-in credentials are stored—most commonly in your web browser, in the cloud, on your desktop, or on a portable device, such as your mobile device or a USB plug-in.

 How much do password managers cost?

 Prices for password managers vary widely, and there are even some high-quality free versions available.
 A 2020 review in Wired magazine1 recommends password managers that range from free to $36/year ($60/year for families).